British Ambassador to Portugal

 In addition to the services listed above we can also:

 provide information about transferring funds

-- help people with mental illness
+help people with mental illness

 contact family or friends for you if you want

 What our consulates cannot do for you

-Although we try to help British nationals in a wide range of situations, we cannot:
+Although we try to help British nationals in a wide range of situations, we also cannot:

-help you enter a country, for example, if you do not have a visa or your passport is not valid
+help you enter a country, for example, if you don’t have a visa or your passport is not valid

-give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers
+give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers.

 get you better treatment in hospital or prison than is given to local people

-- pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you will have to pay back)
+pay any bills or give you money (in very exceptional circumstances we may lend you some money from public funds, which you’ll have to pay back)

-- make travel arrangements for you, or find you work or accommodation
+make travel arrangements for you, or find you work or accommodation

 make business arrangements on your behalf

 Deputy Head of Mission, Portugal